 If a pupil decides to stay away from school, then home tuition can be arranged.
 It should be recognised that home tuition is often limited and may only amount to a few hours teaching each week.
 Some authorities may offer education in a specialist unit as an alternative to remaining at school.

 Pregnancy is not a reasonable ground for excluding a pupil from school.
-If your child is excluded for this reason, she or you could appeal to the parent council (or equivalent body) or the education authority.
+If your child is excluded for this reason, she or you could appeal to the parent council or the education authority.
 You could also consider a complaint to the Scottish Minister for Schools and Skills or taking a case under the Human Rights Act.

 English as a second language

-A pupil for whom English is not her/his first language may need extra tuition to improve her/his standard of written and spoken English.
+A pupil for whom English is not their first language may need extra tuition to improve their standard of written and spoken English.
 Although there is no requirement for education authorities to teach English as a second language, you could find out if the authority has a policy and then use the general procedures to either enforce the policy or to persuade the authority to draw up a suitable policy.

 Exclusion from school is a serious sanction and should only be used by a school as a last resort.

 A pupil can be excluded from school if:

 - their parent is not complying with, or allowing the pupil to comply with, the school's rules or disciplinary code; or

 - their attendance at school is seriously disrupting order and discipline in the school and the educational well-being of the other pupils.